 The study assessed the willingness of bush users to procure/build toilets.
 Overwhelmingly, most bush users wanted to use toilets instead of opting for open field defecation.
 Toilet ownership was only 2.7% among bush users across the 3 groups (Table 4.5).
-About 94 percent of the bush users expressed benefits of toilets while only 47 percent respondents who practiced open defecation, stated disadvantages of toilets.
+About 94% of the bush users expressed benefits of toilets while only 47% of respondents who practiced open defecation stated disadvantages of toilets.

 Data indicate that demand for toilets is very high in the respondent group.
-About 94 percent of current bush users expressed the desire to own a toilet (Table 4.5).
+About 94% of current bush users expressed the desire to own a toilet (Table 4.5).
 The time frame planned for this intention was 6-12 months by 40 percent of the sample.
-Another 28 percent of the respondents said they would like a toilet within 6 months.
-About 46% stated that they could get a toilet with Liberian \$10,000 while 28 percent said they could afford something less than Liberian \$ 10,000.
-Majority of the bush users (86%) preferred to build their own toilets.
-However only 5 percent stated that they had the resources to build their own toilet and more than two thirds did not have the ability to construct the latrine (Table 4.5).
+Another 28% of the respondents said they would like a toilet within six months.
+About 46% stated that they could get a toilet with Liberian \$10,000 while 28% said they could afford something less than Liberian \$10,000.
+Most bush users (86%) preferred to build their own toilets.
+However only 5% stated that they had the resources to build their own toilet and more than two-thirds did not have the ability to construct the latrine (Table 4.5).